mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 Reliable Internet services require the QUIC connection to adapt, i.e. to transport their packets unreliably.
-Layering reliable transport protocols leads to the well-known meltdown problem in which the retransmissions mechanism of the different layers can severly interfere with each other.
+Layering reliable transport protocols leads to the well-known meltdown problem in which the retransmissions mechanism of the different layers can severely interfere with each other.

 ## Transparent proxying {#transparent-proxy}